celo-org/celo-proposals/CIPs/cip-granda_mento.md

    * The current oracle price for the exchange is recorded.
 2. The proposed exchange must be approved by a multisig that has previously been authorized by Governance.
 At this point, the exchange still cannot be executed.
 3. A forced waiting period of X days must elapse before the exchange can be executed.
 During this time, Governance can choose to veto the exchange, refunding the exchange proposer.
 4. After the waiting period, the exchange is executed according to the oracle price recorded in step 1.
+A fee is imposed upon the exchange through the use of a "spread".

 An exchange can have the following states:
 1. Proposed - The exchange has been proposed, but not yet approved by the approver.
 The proposer may still cancel their proposal and be refunded their deposit.